 “Ha!” laughed Biagino.
 “Look at them!
 They have not forgotten, but now they dance for Nagash!”

 The Disciplinati cavorted onwards, forming a long column.
 Some carried the weapons they had died with …

 Wild, they ran, barely balanced, as if they were falling ever forwards, each step made just in time to prevent a tumble.

 Some wore the red or grey hoods of Morrite flagellants, others were topped with matted, ragged hair, while many were bald and bloody.

-The Church of Nagash was truly re-born!
+The newly fashioned Church of Nagash truly was a sight to behold!

 The end of Spring, IC2403

 Part One: (Excerpt from) ‘A New Scripture for the Enlightened.
 Chapter 14, The Devoted of Palomtrina’